simshadows/sims-dotfiles/system-setup-scripts-and-guides/arch-linux/README.md

 This should print out a UUID.

 Run my script:<br>
-`./stage4.sh`
+`./stage4.sh`<br>
-This will add an entry in `/etc/fstab` for the swap partition.
+This will add an entry in `/etc/fstab` for the swap partition.<br>
+Please double-check that the UUID it shows is consistent with the UUID from mkswap.

 Note on the above: If you're using an SSD, you should also add `discard` to  the root and data partitions (or whatever is on an SSD).<br>
 This sets up trim support.<br>